 3.1 Under articles 1, 2, 3, 5 and 16 of the Convention and general recommendation No. 19 (1992) on violence against women, all States parties are under an obligation not to deport persons who are at risk of gender violence upon return to their countries of origin.
 The author states that she has explained to the immigration authorities that she was subjected to serious harm, including threats to her life from her husband's clan and Al-Shabaab militants.
-Nonetheless, the authorities have made no attempt to perform any investigation or to request medical information he left Somalia.
-This was the reason why his statement was deemed to not be credible.
+Nonetheless, the authorities have made no attempt to perform any investigation or to request medical information from the asylum centre, nor did they have the author undergo a specialist examination that could clarify the nature and origin of her wounds and other medical impairments that would support her claims.